 The University Office of Personnel and Human Relations and Office of Student Affairs provides annual faculty, employees and students information on the Drug-Free Workplace Act of 1988.
 The information is published in non-academic staff handbook (Faculty and Staff) and student handbook (students).

-The Employee Drug & Alcohol Policy information can be obtained by contacting Personnel and Human Relations at 334-229-4667.
+The Employee Drug & Alcohol Policy information can be obtained by contacting Personnel and Human Resources at 334-229-4667.

 The Student Drug & Alcohol Policy information can be obtained by contacting Student Affairs 334-229-4241.

-For more information on Emergency & Alerts and Wellness & Safety, please click here.
+For more information on Wellness & Safety, click here.